What is the Indian Ocean Dipole (IOD)?

 Conclusion: The Vital Role of IOD in Seasonal Forecasting

-The Indian Ocean Dipole is defined by the sea surface temperatures within the Indian Ocean, and can be thought of as the Indian Ocean branch of the Walker Cell.
+The Indian Ocean Dipole is defined by the sea surface temperatures within the Indian Ocean and can be considered the Indian Ocean branch of the Walker Cell.

-Phases of the Indian Ocean Dipole often persist for many months and are generally well predicted by dynamical modelling.
-The Indian Ocean Dipole is therefore a vitally important consideration in seasonal forecasting over both the tropics, and the mid-latitudes.
+Phases of the Indian Ocean Dipole often persist for many months and are generally well predicted by dynamical modeling.
+Therefore, the Indian Ocean Dipole is a vitally important consideration in seasonal forecasting over both the tropics and the mid-latitudes.

 Recent Articles